Questions, Comments, or Corrections? Let us know!

 Documentation stays in the child’s portfolio.
 To keep a record of the documentation in hard copy, log in as the teacher and print the child’s documentation.

-55. When should child data be archived?
+55. When should child profiles be archived?

-Child data is archived:
+Child profiles are archived:

 • When the child has exited, both entry and exit data must be finalized